 Lastly, if a city or county has an average pavement condition index (PCI) score that meets or exceeds 80, the city or county may spend its RMRA funds on transportation priorities other than the previously listed items.
 The City contracted with Bucknam Infrastructure Group, Inc. in 2021 to assess the pavement throughout the entire City.
-The final report indicated the citywide PCI was 75.3.
-Subsequently, Bucknam did another reporting after the Highway 111 Pavement Rehabilitation Project Phase 1 and the Local Streets Paving Project that both occurred in 2022 and the citywide PCI is now 78 which is considered "Good" overall but doesn't meet or exceed the required score of 80 yet.
+That report indicated the citywide PCI was 75.3.
+Subsequently, Bucknam did another reporting after the Highway 111 Pavement Rehabilitation Project and Local Streets Paving Project that both occurred in 2022 and the citywide PCI was 78 which is considered "Good" overall.
+In October 2023, after both the Highway 111 Pavement Rehabilitation Phase 2 and the Local Streets Paving Projects were completed, Bucknam did another report and the PCI is now 85.1 which exceeds the required score of 80.